paaco/sprite2asm/README.md

 Options on the command line take priority over those in the file name.

-Example: `java Sprite2asm -mcXY file1-ch07.png file2.png` will interpret asset `file1-ch07.png` as multi color and convert it to charset and charmap, where bytes in the charmap start at `7`.
-Asset `file2.png` will be converted to multi color sprites, as sprites are the default.
+Example: `java Sprite2asm -mcXY file1-ch07.png file2.png` will interpret asset `file1-ch07.png` as multicolor and convert it to charset and charmap, where bytes in the charmap start at `7`.
+Asset `file2.png` will be converted to multicolor sprites, as sprites are the default.

 ### BIT FORMATS